AdnanK1/quickchat/README.md

 * To navigate to a local browser, Type this on a preferred browser:
 > 127.0.0.1:8000

+# Admin Dashboard
+To access the Django Admin Dashboard :
+The name used is adnan and the password is adnank720

 # Technologies used
 * Django
 * Python